 Middle age men are being urged to reduce cholesterol levels by medical doctors.
 The number one weapon against cholesterol used by doctors are the statin drugs (eg Lipitor, Simvastatin).
 While they reduce cholesterol levels, common side effects of statin drugs include peripheral neuropathy, paraesthesia, gastrointestinal upset; pancreatitis; dizziness; myalgia; muscle cramps; pruritus; alopecia; rash; gynaecomastia; anaemia; asthenia; insomnia; memory impairment; hypotension; depression; and sexual dysfunction.
 Recently, prostatic cancer has been added to this list.

 More research is coming to light regarding the dangers of Statin medication.
-The latest report highlights their link to causing diabetes.
+The latest reports highlight their link to causing diabetes.